code-dot-org/code-dot-org/TESTING.md

 Tests run pretty quickly

 ### Dashboard Tests
-`cd dashboard && rake test` will run all of our Ruby tests.
+`cd dashboard && rake test` will run all of our dashboard Ruby tests.
 This can take about 15 minutes to run.

 If you get a bunch of complaints about database, like missing tables or how some tables haven't been seeded, you can try running `RAILS_ENV=test rake db:reset db:migrate seed:all` to recreate the db.